Examples of Working with COGs

 Setup

-For demonstrating some COG concepts, we will download a regular GeoTIFF, create a Cloud-Optimized GeoTIFF and explore how they are different.
+To demonstrate some COG concepts, we will download a regular GeoTIFF, create a Cloud-Optimized GeoTIFF, and explore their differences.

 import earthaccess